Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/04-submitting_ajob.md

 - "Fly! you fools!!"
 - ""
 keypoints:
-- "In this lesson, mention some other useful options to run our jobs??  ˒˒˒˒(>ړ”)> "
+- "In this lesson, mention some other useful options to run our jobs??  ˒˒˒˒(>,”)> "
 ---
 ## Submitting a Job